 Listening Forms Introduction

 The listening forms are a progression of listening methods that strengthen the listener’s reception and recognition skills.
-The listening forms provide the speaker the opportunity to feel seen and heard.
+The listening forms provide the speaker with the opportunity to feel seen and heard.
 (These forms became clear to me through collaboration with Anna Chitty and in conversation with Charlotte Janus).

-Each form can be applied individually by itself, or they may be combined as the situation and moment call for.
+Each form can be applied individually by itself or they may be combined as the situation and moment call for.
 If you are new to this way of listening, we initially suggest that you practice each of the first these forms individually.
-As you practice you will eventually be able to combine the forms and apply them in ways that spontaneously fit the needs of many situations.
+As you practice, you will eventually be able to combine the forms and apply them in ways that spontaneously fit the needs of many situations.

 The listening forms are: